Springe direkt zu Inhalt

 1996 Diploma in Biology, Technische Universitaet Braunschweig, Germany

-The evolution of long-lasting immunity and bacterial antimicrobial resistance
+The evolution of bacterial resistance against antimicrobial peptides and other antimicrobials

+Most animal species are insects and most insects are holometabolous: they have a pupal stage during development.
 Complete metamorphosis, re-arranging the whole body during the pupal stage, happens in the vast majority of insects.
 One main problem insects face during metamorphosis is related to their gut flora.
 If the gut flora would be released into the haemolymph the hosts would die of septic shock.
 If the host kills of the gut flora completely before metamorphosis, they would have difficulties to acquire the required gut flora from the environment.
-We have only just started invesitaging how this riddle has been resolved.